 Within a week of receiving that call, engineers from 219 Design began working in close virtual collaboration with physicians, respiratory therapists, academics, and industry professionals who also wanted to help.
 Developing a medical device specifically for emergency use authorization was a first for us and a learning experience.

 We started with the Criteria for Safety, Performance, and Labeling.
 At that point, the group had to make a decision about the future of our ventilator.
 We determined that our design was intended to exist after the EUA phase had passed.
 As a result, it required some extra thought to its usefulness in the long term.
-The effort also required funding and Chan Zuckerberg Biohub stepped in to finance a significant portion of the development.
+The effort also required funding.
+Chan Zuckerberg Biohub and Eleftheria Foundation stepped in to finance a significant portion of the development.

 The most significant design challenges were around supply chain and time limitations as well as COVID itself.
 We wanted a simple design that would be easy to source and build.
 We also wanted the ventilator to be affordable and reliable.